 Selection bias is when stories and facts are selected or deselected, often on ideological grounds, to create a narrative in support of the new sources’ ideology.
 Omission bias, on the other hand, is when different opinions and political views regarding a situation are left out so that the reader is only exposed to the ideological perspective supported by the author.
 It’s important to keep in mind these two types of biases when trying to assess an article’s level of accuracy.

 Biasly assigns a percentage score to accuracy, with one being the least accurate and 100 being the most.
 Ratings are calculated by weighing assertions with supporting evidence, the number of reliable internal sources, and the number of reliable external sources employed.
 A full page at Biasly’s website includes dependability and accuracy ratings for newly released Washington Post news stories.
-As we previously stated, according to the reports analytics have assessed, The Washington Post is generally 74% reliable.
+As we previously stated, according to the reports analytics have assessed, The Washington Post has generally “Good” reliability.
 This score can vary from article to article, though, and the most extreme variations in dependability are caused by bias, notably omission, and selection bias.

 For instance, in The Washington Post article titled, Man killed in FBI raid after alleged threats against Biden, other officials are rated as Center.
 Concerning the selection and omission bias, the author Ben Brasch does a decent job of getting quotes from both the FBI and other witnesses, as well as Craig D. Robertsons’ social media posts that led to the FBI raid and shooting.
 One neighbor is interviewed and provides additional context to the story.